sahithyandev/s3/src/content/docs/operating-systems/08-thread.md

 next: true
 ---

 A thread is the basic unit of CPU utilization, consisting of a program counter, a stack, and a set of registers.

-Threads are sometimes called lightweight processes because they have some of the properties of processes but are more efficient to create and manage.
+Threads are sometimes called lightweight processes.
+They have some of the properties of processes but are more efficient to create and manage.

+Multiple threads inside the same process allow parallel or concurrent execution of tasks.

+Threads are created using `clone()` syscall in Linux.

 ### Single vs Multi-Threaded Processes

-A traditional process has a single thread of control, while a multi-threaded process has multiple threads of control within the same address space.
+A traditional process has a single thread of control.
+A multi-threaded process has multiple threads of control within the same address space.

 ### Thread Components